-"Outhaul" is defined as a non-single point anchoring device, for the purpose of securing a boat in tidal waters and retrieving it from shore.
+"Outhaul" means a non-single point anchoring device, for the purpose of securing a boat in tidal waters and retrieving it from shore or a dock or wharf.

-"Red Book" means the published rules and regulations of the RI CRMC.
+"Red Book" means the published rules and regulations of the RI Coastal Resource Management Council.
 Additional definitions are contained in the Red Book.

 "Resident" means any person who is an elector, real estate taxpayer or resident of the town in accordance with this Code.

-"Riparian owner" means the owner of land located on the bank or shore of a natural watercourse, lake or tidewater.
+"Riparian Owner" means the owner of land located on the bank or shore of a natural watercourse, lake or tidewater.

-Riparian property lines means lateral boundary of a site means a boundary other than a street boundary or a rear boundary.
+Riparian Property Lines means lateral boundary of a site means a boundary other than a street boundary or a rear boundary.

-"Riparian rights" means the rights and privileges of a person owning land containing or bordering on a watercourse.
+"Riparian Rights" means the rights and privileges of a person owning land containing or bordering on a watercourse.